 Lake Technical Center is accredited by the Council on Occupational Education.
-Individual programs are certified by the following accrediting bodies: American Culinary Federation, Commission on Accreditation of Allied Health Education Programs, Florida Criminal Justice Standards and Training Commission, Florida Department of Health's Bureau of Emergency Medical Services, Florida State Board of Cosmetology, Florida State Board of Massage Therapy, and Florida State Board of Nursing.
+Certification and/or individual programs are certified/approved by the following accrediting bodies: American Culinary Federation, Commission on Accreditation of Allied Health Education Programs, Florida Criminal Justice Standards and Training Commission, Florida Department of Health's Bureau of Emergency Medical Services, Florida State Board of Cosmetology, the Florida State Board of Nursing, and the National Automotive Technicians Education Foundation, Inc.